liew0328/hello-world/README.md

 # hello-world

-Hi Humans!
+Hi Guys!

-Hubot here, I like Node. js Coffeescript.
+Jack here, I'm new to programming.